The war in Ukraine is becoming the transformative event of the 21st century?

 Social Media Shows Us the Ukraine War Up Close

-In a video shared to social media this weekend, an M982 Excalibur extended-range guided artillery shell could be seen easily slicing through a Russian D-20 152mm towed howitzer on the left bank of the Dnipro River in the Kherson Oblast.
+In a video shared to social media back in the late spring, an M982 Excalibur extended-range guided artillery shell could be seen easily slicing through a Russian D-20 152mm towed howitzer on the left bank of the Dnipro River in the Kherson Oblast.

 It was a prime example of “one shot, one kill.”

 The type of weapon that fired the round isn’t known, but it was likely from a UK-supplied M777 155mm howitzer.

 The M982 Excalibur can be used in poor weather with bad visibility, while the high-explosive round can also be delayed to penetrate buildings or bunkers.
 It has been widely employed to target Russian artillery.

 Yet, it may have been a bit of “overkill,” and some commentators to the post from Ukraine Weapons Tracker (@UAWeapons) – which shared the video – suggested the M982 Excalibur ordnance was likely as costly as the platform it took out.

 Russia had more than 1,000 of its D-20 152mm howitzers in service when it launched its unprovoked invasion of Ukraine last year, and an untold number have already been destroyed.
 Not clear in the video was whether the platform seen targeted by Kyiv’s forces was still operational or if it had been disabled.
 The gun-howitzer is typically operated by a crew of eight soldiers; yet, none appeared present at the time of the strike.

 It has been suggested that the crew spotted the drone that recorded the incident and which likely acted as a spotter for the Ukrainian artillery.
 It is also possible the gun was disabled and was used as a decoy – in which case, Kyiv wasted one of the expensive Excalibur rounds.